dpeckett/args/README.md

 # args

-A Go library for creating lightweight cli wrappers.
+A Go library for creating lightweight CLI wrappers.